IDAES/idaes-pse/docs/source/install.rst

 In our Jupyterhub deployment, this image serves as the single-user image that we use to spin up new containers for users to run Jupyter notebooks on.
 To pull the latest version of this image for development or testing, follow the steps outlined below.

-Docker installation:
-^^^^^^^^^^^^^^^^^^^^

-#.
-Install the community edition (CE) of `docker <https://docs.docker.com/install/>`_.

-#.
-Start the docker daemon.
-Depending on your system, this will vary and you need to follow through with the install instructions (linked in step 1) for your specific operating system until you reach the step that starts the docker daemon.
-Here are some options for common operating systems:

-      a. **OS X** : Docker should have been installed to your Applications directory.
-Browse to it and click on it from there.
-         You will see a small icon in your toolbar that indicates if the daemon's running successfully.

-      b. **Ubuntu/Debian** : The Docker daemon will start automatically once Docker is installed.

-      c. **CentOS** : Run `sudo systemctl start docker`.

-Based on whether or not you have the IDAES repository cloned on your host machine, you should follow one or the other of the set of steps outlined under "Starting a new container with the repo cloned" or "Starting a new container with only the Docker image available."

 Starting a new container with the repo cloned:
 """"""""""""""""""""""""""""""""""""""""""""""